 Fungal nail infections can be treated with antifungal nail paint, but it also often requires antifungal tablets.
 These tend to work better than nail paints, although they can cause side effects, such as headache, nausea and diarrhoea.
 Read more about treating fungal nail infections.

-The advice outlined below will help to stop fungal infections from spreading.
+The following advice will help to stop fungal infections from spreading.
 The fungi that cause tinea infections can survive on items such as furniture, hairbrushes, clothing and towels, and can be spread through contact with these items.
 Therefore, if someone in your household has a fungal infection, you should:

 It’s important that other household members check themselves for signs of infection and get treatment if necessary.
 If you suspect that your pet is the source of the infection, take them to your vet for treatment.
 Patches of missing fur is a sign that an animal has ringworm.
 Always wash your hands after touching a pet with the infection.
 If someone in your family has a fungal infection, there is no need for them to stay off work or school.
 However, treatment should be started as soon as possible.
 Good personal hygiene should also be followed to stop it spreading to other children.
 Wearing something on your feet in gym and swimming pool changing rooms will reduce your chances of getting athlete’s foot.
 Find out how to treat fungal infections.